Compass (1986 TV program): Overview

 In about 1995, reporter Sara Fraser was brought on as co-anchor with Younker.
 But in 2000, as a result of budget-cuts, all local supper-hour CBC newscasts were replaced with Canada Now, a hybrid national and local newscasts.
 Younker continued as sole anchor of the PEI-specific half from Charlottetown, with a national program following at 6:30PM local time, presented by Ian Hanomansing from the network's Vancouver studios.
 In 2002, with Younker's departure, former co-host and long-time correspondent Sara Fraser temporarily succeeded him for one year.
 In 2003, newcomer Bruce Rainnie was brought in as a permanent replacement for Younker/Fraser as the anchor, and brought his own unique style to the program.
 Sara Fraser continues as a frequent substitute anchor and correspondent.
 In May 2006, the local half of the newscast was renamed CBC News at Six: Prince Edward Island.

 In February 2007, Canada Now was scrapped.
-The same day, the Prince Edward Island newscast was expanded to a full hour, with local news in the first 30 minutes and national & international news in the second half-hour - albeit, produced and presented locally.
+The same day, the Prince Edward Island newscast was expanded to a full hour, with local news in the first 30 minutes and national & international news in the second half-hour – albeit, produced and presented locally.
 The title of the program was also changed back to the original Compass.

 In September 2009, Compass was split into two separate half-hour newscasts, at 5:00 PM and 6:00 PM, with the pan-regional program CBC News: Maritimes at 5:30 from CBAT aired at 5:30 PM.
 In January 2010, CBC News: Maritimes at 5:30 was cancelled and replaced with a 5:30 p.m. edition of Compass, effectively creating a 90-minute program.
 In October 2015, Compass returned to a one-hour format.

-On March 18, 2020, due to the COVID-19 pandemic in Canada, the Canadian Broadcasting Corporation ceased broadcast of many local newscasts across the country, including Compass.
-After receiving backlash for the decision by many including Prince Edward Island's Premier Dennis King, CBC announced on March 25 that Compass would return to the air on March 26.
+On 18 March 2020, due to the COVID-19 pandemic in Canada, the Canadian Broadcasting Corporation ceased broadcast of many local newscasts across the country, including Compass.
+After receiving backlash for the decision by many including Prince Edward Island's Premier Dennis King, CBC announced on 25 March that Compass would return to the air on 26 March.

 Recognition

+As the only PEI-specific newscast in the province, Compass frequently trounces CTV Atlantic's regional newscasts in the island's supper-hour news ratings.

 In October 2008, the program won a Gemini award for its coverage of a major ice storm earlier that year.

+In May 2021 RTDNA Enterprise award winner CBC PEI – I Live Here Now.
+Excellence in Data Storytelling winner CBC PEI – Climate Change Now: How Daily Life Has Already Changed on P.E.I.